How can I make my child go to school if they are anxious?

 In this FAQ series, we asked clinical psychologist Catherine Gallagher “how can I make my child go to school if they are anxious?”

 Like any anxiety provoking situation, there are a number of factors we need to consider to reach this desired outcome of going to school.
 Firstly, we need to understand what anxiety is, and the impact that it's having for your child.
 Secondly, we need our children to learn strategies that can help them deal with the anxious feelings when they arise.
-As parents, we need to learn them too, so that we can truly support them.
+As parents, we need to learn them too, so that we can truly support our child.
 And the final thing, we actually have to make a start, to support them, to break the cycle of avoidance.
 So in other words, get them into school.

 This may not come as a surprise to you, but people don't get over school avoidance through continuing to avoid school.
 So yes, the pathway for them to return to school is to actually get them into a rhythm, or habit some may say, of going into that school environment, with support strategies of course.